 Content marketing and brand storytelling—buzzy terms for the online journalism companies publish for customers, investors and other external audiences—have earned their fair share of headlines and kudos in recent years.

 And that’s with good reason.
 Organizations around the world have stepped up their communications game in a big way, using multimedia storytelling to boost not only brand loyalty and corporate trust, but also the bottom line.
+But how can businesses create a modern intranet content strategy that keeps their employees engaged and informed?

 As corporate sites become more humanized, allowing them to enjoy a dot-com renaissance, their sister platforms—intranets—continue to fly under the radar, quietly powering employees and enterprises with a curated suite of tools, resources and content designed to fuel productivity, collaboration and engagement.
-Equal parts news channel, internal communications hub, HR portal and collaboration platform, a modern intranet is the cornerstone of the high-performing digital workplace.
+Equal parts news channel, internal communications hub, HR portal and enterprise collaboration platform, a modern intranet is the cornerstone of the high-performing digital workplace.

 Start With—and Stay Focused on—the Big Picture